unicode-org/icu4x/docs/process/style_guide.md

 Many of the practices here are collected from existing sources (which should be cited) and where applicable there may be some additional justification for including that practice in this document and why it is categorized as it is.
 In general where a practice is sensible, expected to be achievable, and has no obvious downside, it will be marked as required.

-Note however that none of this document is meant to trump common sense, if you're in a situation where it would be better to violate a **required** practice, then it just means we should have a discussion about it.
+If you find yourself in a situation where it would be better to violate a **required** practice, please raise it with the group so that we can have a discussion about it.
 There will almost certainly be many cases where we need to update this doc and even go back to existing code to update it in the light of new information.
-However exceptions should always be commented clearly for the next maintainer.
+However, exceptions should always be commented clearly for the next maintainer.

 If you're new to Rust, see the [Appendix](#appendix) for some, hopefully useful, links.

-# Naming Conventions
+## Naming Conventions

 ### No Special Naming :: required